-Dr. Jozef Tryzno, MD, RVT is a Diplomate of the American Board of Venous and Lymphatic Medicine (formerly known as American Board of Phlebology), he also holds RVT (Registered Vascular Technologist) credentials from American Registry of Diagnostic Medical Sonographers.
+Dr. Jozef Tryzno, MD, RVT is a Diplomate of the American Board of Venous and Lymphatic Medicine and holds Registered Vascular Technologist credentials from the American Registry of Diagnostic Medical Sonographers.

-Endovenous Laser Ablation - EVLA/EVLA* - Endovenous Laser Treatment is an alternative treatment to surgical stripping of the saphenous veins.
-During this minimally invasive in-office treatment, thin laser fiber is inserted into the varicose vein via a needle or introducer stuck through the skin.
+Endovenous Laser Ablation - EVLA/EVLT - An alternative treatment to surgical stripping of saphenous veins.
+During this minimally invasive in-office treatment, a thin laser fiber is inserted into the varicose vein via a needle or introducer stuck through the skin.
 Pulses of laser light are delivered to the damaged vein, which causes the vein to seal shut and be cut off from blood circulation.

 The procedure is done in-office under local anesthesia.
-Following the procedure, a gradient compression stocking is placed on the treated leg and the patient is asked to walk dynamically in our office for 20 minutes.
+Following the procedure, a gradient compression stocking is placed on the treated leg and the patient is asked to walk around our office for 20 minutes.

-Stab Phlebectomy - is a method of surgically removing bulging, ropey varicose veins.
-Depending upon diameter of the bulging varicosity, puncture with needle or tiny incision with scalpel is done next to the vein and a small hook is inserted into the opening.
+Stab Phlebectomy - A method of surgically removing bulging, ropey varicose veins.
+Depending upon diameter of the bulging varicosity, an incision is made next to the vein with a needle or scalpel, and a small hook is inserted into the opening.
 The varicose vein is then grasped and removed.

-Ultrasound Guided Sclerotherapy *- Ultrasound Guided Sclerotherapy is a technique that utilizes Ultrasound imaging to visually guide the needle into the varicose vein that needs to be injected.
+Ultrasound Guided Sclerotherapy - A technique that utilizes Ultrasound imaging to visually guide a needle into the varicose vein that needs to be injected.
 Ultrasound guided sclerotherapy permits treatment of varicose veins below the surface of the skin or in hard-to-reach areas.

 Each patient will have different needs and depending on severity of their condition, health status, insurance restrictions and financial constraints.
-Your physician may suggest a combination of different conservative and invasive treatment options.
+Your physician may suggest a combination of different conservative and corrective treatment options.